-Clients and therapists must have a very strong relationship as the client will have to excavate a great deal of preceding internal conflict to arrive at the root and in that self-revealing displacement of defenses, an intense trust between the therapist and the client has to exist to support the immense amount of vulnerability which will prevalent within the sessions.
+Clients and therapists must have a very strong relationship, as the client will have to excavate a great deal of preceding internal conflict to arrive at the root causes of the problem.
+In the self-revealing displacement of defenses, an intense trust between the therapist and the client has to exist to support the immense amount of vulnerability which will prevail within the sessions.

 Within the long form version, there is an opportunity to potentially address multiple issues within the client’s circle of relationships, and utilize one of the characteristic methods practiced in this modality known as free association which is a traditional method for exploration of internal problems.

 Psychodynamic therapy addresses the root of the issues as hand.
-At Alo House, we believe there must be an examination of “The All”, not just the part.
+At Alo House, we believe there must be an examination of “The All,” not just the part.
 We know band-aids can’t fix broken legs and we want our clients to be able to run.

 Learn more about Alo House Treatment Modalities.

 We believe trust, meaningful connections, and kindness are the essentials to beginning a journey in recovery.
 We are dedicated to providing an honest, authentic, and genuine treatment environment that gives our clients a unique opportunity for healing.